-To apply to become a Mentor (Academician) click here applications needed by 30th September 2022
+To apply to become a Mentee (Young Urbanist) click here applications needed by 30th September 2023

-To apply to become a Mentee (Young Urbanist) click here applications needed by 30th September 2022
+To apply to become a Mentor (Academician) click here applications needed by 30th September 2023

-To be eligible to take part in the Mentoring Scheme you must be a member of The Academy of Urbanism or Young Urbanist Network.
+To be eligible to take part in the Mentoring Scheme you must be a member of The Academy of Urbanism as an Academician or Young Urbanist.
 For more information on how to join, click here.

 ‘’The 2 mentees I mentored seem to have developed a productive rapport of mutual respect.
 They shared experiences with each other freely and then enjoyed hearing my thoughts and advice coming from a different, more mature (age if not wisdom), perspective.
 I think everyone, including me, gets something out of the dialogue.’’
 (Mentor, 2020/21)